Why do a house sitting job application?

 Eight steps to successful house sitting job applications

-Address the host by name and mention their pets’ names.
+Address hosts by name and mention their pets’ names.
 While this might seem obvious it’s amazing how many people forget this simple courtesy.
 Most people like to hear their own name and knowing their pets’ names shows you have read their profile and are genuinely interested.

 2. Your name and occupation